- Newsletter (173)

-MPSC Chairman Sally Talberg, Bedrock Detroit, Powerley and CLEAResult honored Energy Innovators Gala
+MPSC Chairman Sally Talberg, Bedrock Detroit, Powerley, and CLEAResult honored at Energy Innovators Gala

 The 5th Annual Michigan Energy Innovators Gala was Thursday, November 9, at the Kellogg Hotel and Conference Center in East Lansing.
 This event provides the opportunity for Michigan’s advanced energy industry to recognize those businesses, policymakers, and others who are doing the most to build the industry in Michigan.

 Valerie Brader, Executive Director of the Michigan Agency for Energy, offered the opening remarks.
 Valerie’s service with the administration began in 2011 and prior to this role, she served as Deputy Legal Counsel and Senior Policy Advisor to Governor Snyder.

 Abigail Ross Hopper, President and CEO of Solar Energy Industries Association, gave the keynote address.
 Abby oversees all of SEIA’s activities, including government affairs, research, communications, and industry leadership.

 This year, awards were presented to the following individuals and organizations:

 Congrats to the award winners!

 - Small-scale, independent power producers are telling Michigan lawmakers a regulatory decision over payments from utilities may force them to close.

 - The president and CEO of Michigan-based Consumers Energy discusses the current transformational period of the utility sector, highlighting the need to refocus on renewables.